DworkinLab/Bio720/PathwayToBDS_nirvana.md

 Which you can list at the end of your script.

-Ian Dworkin, with comments by Brian Golding and Ben Bolker
+Ian Dworkin, with comments by Brian Golding and Ben Bolker.
+Updated Dec 2019.